-If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant
+If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant member of staff by a health care professional.

 Parents/carers are strongly discouraged from allowing children to bring un- prescribed lozenges into school as these are not allowed in the classroom.